This is the featured image of the Process Your Dance Piano blog article.

 The piano has played a significant role in dance music for a long time.
-Numerous popular tracks released in the last 30 years stand out mostly for their dominant piano sound.
-Because of its wide and rich sound, it’s critical to position it correctly in the mix.
-In the next tutorial, we’ll show you how to layer and process your dance piano.
+Numerous popular tracks released in the last 30 years stand out primarily for their dominant piano sound.
+Because of its wide and rich sound, it's critical to position it correctly in the mix.
+The following tutorial will show you how to layer and process your dance piano.

 As usual, we prepared a short sequence in our SoundBridge: DAW.
 It includes most of the elements of a full mix.
 Let's listen to it.